JpCurada/BMICalculator/README.md

 # BMI Calculator
-Mini project to understand and explore StreamlitCancel changes
+Mini project to understand and explore Streamlit